YiSongTUBerlin/DL-Aided-Channel-Training-and-Precoding-in-FDD-Massive-MIMO-with-Channel-Statistics-Knowledge/README.md

 # Deep-Learning-Aided-Rate-Optimization-in-FDD-Massive-MIMO-with-Channel-Statistics-Knowledge

-This is the code for the paper titled "Deep-Learning Aided Channel Statistic Aware Rate Optimization in FDD Massive MIMO", which can be found on the following link：
+This is the code for the paper titled "Deep-Learning Aided Rate Optimization in FDD Massive MIMO with Channel Statistics Knowledge", which can be found on the following link：

 The code has 6 parts: